 The chancellor shall conduct his review and evaluation of the submitted dossiers.
 In the event a retention candidate receives a positive recommendation, he shall be so notified, in writing, with copies to the appropriate chairperson, the dean and the chief academic officer.
 If a candidate receives a negative recommendation, the candidate shall be notified, in writing, with the reasons stated.
 Copies of the notification shall be transmitted to the appropriate chairperson, the dean and the chief academic officer.
 The notification shall specify the effective termination date.
-The written notice of non-renewal of a probationary appointment should be issued no later than March 1, of the first academic year of service, if the appointment expires at the end of that academic year; at least twelve months before the expiration of an appointment after two or more years of service at the institution (Bylaws and Regulations, Part III, Chapter II, Section 2-8.B.2)
+The written notice of non-renewal of a probationary appointment should be issued no later than March 1, of the first academic year of service, if the appointment expires at the end of that academic year; no later than December 15, of the second academic year if the appointment expires at the end of that academic year; at least twelve months before the expiration of an appointment after two or more years of service at the institution (Bylaws and Regulations, Part III, Chapter II, Section 2-8.B.2)